-Although this pattern is not for sale on Ravelry, it can still be added to your library after you have purchased it.
+Although this pattern is not for sale on Ravelry, it can still be added to your library after you have purchased it provided you have bought it as an instant download.
 Please pm Enfys with your order number and it will be added asap.

 Please Note - This is no longer a free download.
 However, if you buy any of my crotat patterns, it is included free in the downloads.

 Includes patterns for Butterfly, Flower, Snowflake and beaded flower.

 There are now videos available to accompany the ebook.
 Please note that these are a WIP and there will be more to come eventually.

 Traditional tatting is done with shuttles.
 Cro-tat is similar in nature to “Needle Tatting” where the knots (or stitches) are worked on to the needle and then more thread is pulled through them.
 However, Cro-tat is distinct from these other forms in that it combines the flexibility of crochet and the ease of use of a crochet hook.
 The hook used has a long straight shank and a smaller head than regular hooks.

 You may think this is a new technique, however, instructions for “Tatting with a Crochet Hook” are given in 1869 Godey’s Lady Book ,Vol. 78, pages 271 and 272.
 A Czech book, produced for the “Womens Hand Work School” in Prague 1881 also has some instructions.